 I have to admit I thought I was cheating by post processing – until I learned that the original Alfred Edward Beken (Beken of Cowes) and Ansel Adams were both masters of post-production.
 And I was even happier to discover that Adams re-visited the processing of some of his pictures over time.

 Reprocessing not only allows me to breathe new life into a picture, but also come up with very different images.
-It has also taught me skills that I use in my job – post processing submitted images for inclusion in a magazine.
+It has also taught me skills that I use in one of my jobs – post processing submitted images for inclusion in a magazine.

 Is post processing art?
 I have no doubt.
 Absolutely it is an art-form.
 When I see some of the post processing that other photographers are doing – manipulating and combining images to produce different and even surreal pictures, I know I am just scratching at the surface.Copyright © 2017 Gary Allman, all rights reserved.